 Show your banker that your company owns some tangible assets such as real estate or other property.
-Even if you have weak cash flow or aren’t quite as creditworthy as other businesses.
-Many times hotels, brick and mortar retailers, restaurants and manufacturers will get a second look from banks, while companies such as IT providers that many times don’t have collateral won’t.
+Even if you have the weak cash flow or aren’t quite as creditworthy as other businesses.
+Many times hotels, brick, and mortar retailers, restaurants, and manufacturers will get a second look from banks, while companies such as IT providers that many times don’t have collateral won’t.
 When you add in strong sales plus collateral, you’ve got the best chance of landing a loan.

-It also helps to be in an industry or field that is traditionally known for paying back its debts.
-Even with little collateral, data shows that consulting companies and professional, scientific and technical services companies are among the top industries most likely to pay back debts.
+It also helps to be in any industry or field that is traditionally known for paying back its debts.
+Even with little collateral, data shows that consulting companies and professional, scientific, and technical services companies are among the top industries most likely to pay back debts.

-There really is no magic formula for getting a business loan.
-Make sure you have dotted all the i’s and crossed all of the t’s, and then make sure your banker has.
+There really is no magic formula for getting a loan for small businesses and how do I talk to a banker.
+Make sure you have dotted all the I’s and crossed all of the t’s, and then make sure your banker has.
 Banks are under intense scrutiny from federal regulators, making them play by the book when it comes to measuring risk.
 This is why factors like industry norms may seem to count for more than the reality of your business’s facts and figures.
 The bottom line is, businesses are still getting bank loans and with the right business plan, you can, too!
+Download sample business plans